baopham/godestroy/README.md

    1.0.0

 COMMANDS:
      files            godestroy files ~/Desktop/Screen*.png --in 10days
      what?, list      godestroy what?
-     not, remove  godestroy not files ~/Desktop/Screen*.png
+     not, deschedule  godestroy not files ~/Desktop/Screen*.png
+     now!, destroy    godestroy now!
      help, h          Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h     show help